 Kjellberg says that because the smartphone gun will contain metal and conventional gun parts, it'll be instantly recognizable to airport scanners and will set off metal detectors in government buildings and other public places as well.
 He said he's already contacted federal authorities and offered to provide x-rays and blueprints for the weapon to the Transportation Security Administration, which monitors airport checkpoints.
 (A TSA spokesman declined to confirm that or to otherwise comment.)

-At a press conference on Monday, April 4, U.S. Senator Chuck Schumer spoke out against the gun, saying ""Just like toys that too much look like handguns should not be sold, handguns that look too much like toys should not be sold."
+At a press conference on Monday, April 4, U.S. Sen. Chuck Schumer spoke out against the gun, saying ""Just like toys that too much look like handguns should not be sold, handguns that look too much like toys should not be sold."

 What regulatory hurdles the smartphone gun faces remains unclear.
 Brian Garner, a special agent with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, says via email that the bureau would need to examine a prototype of the smartphone gun to decide whether it would be regulated under the National Firearms Act, a 1934 law that requires federal registration for certain types of unusual weaponry, such as machine guns and silencers.
 Garner said that over the years, ATF has seen a variety of firearms disguised as items such as pens or walking canes, and that there have been previous guns disguised as phones as well.